 The one key question that will be addressed in this step is the following:

-“If they continue to perform in the ACTUAL way verses how they SHOULD perform what would be the appropriate consequence(s) and by what timeframe?”
+“If they continue to perform in the ACTUAL way versus how they SHOULD perform what would be the appropriate consequence(s) and by what timeframe?”

 Simply use basic brainstorming techniques in collaboration with the employee to generate consequences that are both real and actionable.